samschaf/team_Methylhomies/data/processed_data/README.md

-This folder contains our processed data
+This folder contains the steps and scripts used for processing the metadata and beta values